Karimeh Abbud

-Karimeh Abbud or Karimeh Abboud (18 November 1893 – 27 April 1940; كريمة عبّود), was a Palestinian professional photographer and artist who lived and worked in Palestine in the first half of the twentieth century.
-She was one of the first woman photographers in the Arab World.
+Karimeh Abbud or Karimeh Abboud (1896 – 1940; كريمة عبّود), was a Palestinian professional photographer and artist who lived and worked in Palestine in the first half of the twentieth century.
+She was one of the first woman photographers in Palestine and the Middle East.

 Biography

 Karimeh Abbud was born in Bethlehem.
 Her father Said Abbud, was working as a teacher in Bethlehem, after the family had moved from Khiam, in South of Lebanon to Palestine.
 At the turn of the century, he became pastor of the Lutheran church for the following five decades.
 Karimeh was the second of six children.
 She completed her elementary education at "Talitha Koumi" school.
 Her mother, Barbara Badr, was also a teacher.

 She first began to take an interest in photography in 1913, after receiving a camera from her father as a gift for her 17th birthday.
 Her first photos were of family, friends and the landscape in Bethlehem and her first signed picture is dated October 1919.

 While studying Arabic literature at the American University of Beirut in Lebanon, she took a trip to Baalbek to photograph archaeological sites there.

 In 1929, she married a merchant from Marjayoun with whom she had a son, Samir.